 Parking – Designated spaces are located near the Visitor Center, Oliver Wight Tavern, and at the Museum Education Center.

-Restrooms – Accessible restrooms are located in Bullard Tavern, adjacent to the Cabinet-Making exhibit, Visitor Center, Oliver Wight Tavern, Museum Gift Shop, Fuller Conference Center, Museum Education Center.
+Restrooms – Accessible restrooms are located in Bullard Tavern, adjacent to the Countryside Gallery, Visitor Center, Oliver Wight Tavern, and Museum Education Center.

 Sensory Opportunities – Sensory opportunities are available throughout the museum.
 Please ask our costumed historians about objects that can be handled.